logo

 • How many contact teaching hours are there? - This will help you assess how much time you’ll actually spend in the classroom learning from an expert, rather than independent study and self-directed group learning sessions.

-• How many students are in an average class? - Small classes are recognised as a better learning experience for students; fostering discussions amongst peers, the opportunity to gain more attention from your tutor to consolidate your learning; and receive more regular feedback on work.
-You want to make sure that the university prioritises your learning over having lots of students in attendance.
+• How many students are in an average class? - Small classes are recognized as a better learning experience for students; fostering discussions amongst peers, the opportunity to gain more attention from your tutor to consolidate your learning; and receive more regular feedback on work.
+You want to make sure that the university prioritizes your learning over having lots of students in attendance.

 • What are some of the most popular modules for students to take? - Finding out which modules are most popular among students will give you an idea of the types of content you might expect to cover during your course – these are modules that will most likely run over the next academic year due to high interest and demand.

-As mentioned earlier, there is no one set ‘style’ of university interview, and different admissions boards may have different requirements for those attending their interviews.
+As mentioned earlier, there is no one set ‘style’ of university interviews, and different admissions boards may have different requirements for those attending their interviews.

 Firstly, you want to check to see if you will be required to complete anything in addition to your interview on the day.
 For example, if you’re applying for a degree in Theatre Studies, will you also need to prepare a five-minute monologue for the day?
 Likewise, if you’re applying to study Mathematics, have they informed you that you’ll be taking part in a test on the day that you need to revise for?
 (In which case, you should also take a pen and paper along with you, just in case!)